DavidWells/serverless-workshop/lessons/events/kinesis/kinesis-basic/README.md

     This will install our dev dependancies needed for simulating events on our kinesis stream

 2. Define the kinesis stream in `serverless.yml`

+    Under the `resources` block of `serverless.yml`, add in the CloudFormation needed to create a kinesis stream

     ```yml
     resources: